elifesciences/python-project-poc/README.md

 ```
 make shell
 ```
-Use this to run the python service and enter a bash prompt.
+Use this to run the python container that would run the application and enter a bash prompt.

 ```
 make dependency-tree